moorepants/anaconda-dee-config/README.md

 This repository houses the configuration files and scripts for building a TU Delft [Conda](https://docs.conda.io)-based standalone offline installer that includes annually requested software packages.
-This is suitable for installing on TU Delft's lab computers including those used for digital examinations.
+This is suitable for installing on TU Delft's lab computers including those used for digital examinations as well as for staff and student use on personal or university owned computers.

 # Maintainers